StratifyLabs/StratifyBlog/content/device/2013-10-02-A-FIFO-Buffer-Implementation.md

 ## Conclusion

-FIFOs are a storage mechanism that operate on a first-in, first-out basis.
+FIFOs are a storage mechanism that operates on a first-in, first-out basis.
 They are useful for managing the arrival of asynchronous data.
 Integrating a FIFO with an ISR, such as the UART ISR, can make processing the incoming data much easier for the application developer.